curl/curl/tests/FILEFORMAT.md

     %hex[ %00%01%FF ]hex%

+## Repeat content

+In the preprocess stage, a special instruction can be used to have runtests.pl generate a repetetive sequence of bytes.

+To insert a sequence of repeat bytes, use this syntax to make the `<string>` get repeated `<number>` of times.
+The number has to be 1 or large and the string may contain `%HH` hexadecimal codes:

+    %repeat[<number> x <string>]%

+For example, to insert the word hello a 100 times:

+    %repeat[100 x hello]%

 # Variables

 When the test is preprocessed, a range of "variables" in the test file will be